huterguier/gxm/docs/the_sharp_bits.md

 ```

 Usually this is not an issue, as environments are typically used in a sequential manner.
-However specialized algorithms, such as MCTS, are not compatible with these environments.
+However specialized algorithms, such as [MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), are not compatible with these environments.

 ## ``init`` vs ``reset``
 Typically, RL environments have a `reset` function that resets the environment to an initial state.
 In ``gxm``, there is a clear distinction between `init` and `reset`.
 - `init`: This function initializes the environment and returns the initial state.
-It is called once at the beginning of an episode.
 - `reset`: This function resets the environment to a new initial state after an episode ends.
 It can be called multiple times during the lifecycle of an environment.

-This distinvtion is motivated by two reasons:
+This distinction is motivated by two key aspects:
 1. **Consistency**: Most JAX libraries use the ``init`` function to initialize states.
    By using `init` for the initial state, we maintain consistency with other JAX libraries.
-2. **Compatibility**: CPU-based environments like `envpool` and gymnasium maintain a state.
+2. **Compatibility**: CPU-based environments like `envpool` and gymnasium maintain a reference to the environment instance on the host.
    Calling ``reset`` without this state would lead to an instantiation of a new environment, which is not the intended behavior.

 ## Using ``envpool``